rifatarefin/treevada/README.md

 ## Running TreeVada

-TreeVada follows the same file structure as Arvada, running TreeVada is analogous to running Arvada.
-The following instructions are taken from the Arvada repo.
+Running TreeVada is analogous to running Arvada.
 Suppose you have a directory containing a set of examples, `TRAIN_DIR`, and an oracle for a valid example, `ORACLE_CMD`.
 The restrictions on `ORACLE_CMD` are as follows:

 - `ORACLE_CMD filename` should run the oracle on the file with name `filename`
 - `ORACLE_CMD filename` should return 0 if the example in `filename` is valid, and an exit code greater than 0 if it is invalid.